Chip-firing and critical groups of signed graphs

-For a signed graph $G_{\phi}$ we let $G$ denote the underlying (unsigned) graph.
-We take $L = L_{G_{\phi}}$ to be the reduced signed Laplacian, and choose $M = L_G$ to be the reduced Laplacian of $G$.
+We now wish to apply these ideas to the setting of signed graphs.
+For a signed graph $G_{\phi}$ with specified sink vertex $q$, we let $G$ denote the underlying (unsigned) graph.
+To define a chip-firing pair $(L,M)$, we take $L = L_{G_{\phi}}$ to be the reduced signed Laplacian, and choose $M = L_G$ to be the reduced Laplacian of $G$ (where the reduction is taken relative to $q$).
 Results of \cite{GuzKlivans} tell us that the pair $(L,M)$ gives rise to notions of critical and $z$-superstable configurations, unique to each equivalence class determined by $L$ (see Definitions \ref{def:critical} and \ref{def:superstable}).
+Hence the number of such configurations is given by $\det L$, which can be counted by combinatorial objects that generalize spanning trees (see Theorem \ref{thm:Zaslavsky}).
 This approach to chip-firing on signed graphs was used by Moore in his thesis \cite{Ram}.

-In the theory of chip-firing on the pair $(L,M)$, the class of \emph{valid} configurations are no longer simply vectors with nonnegative entries, but rather integer points in the rational cone determined by $LM^{-1}$ (see Definition \ref{defn:valid}).
-Our first result says that for the case of signed graphs, these points will always have nonnegative entries.
+Recall that the valid configurations for the pair $(L,M)$ are integer points in the rational cone determined by $LM^{-1}$ (see Definition \ref{defn:valid}).
+Our next result says that, for the case of a signed graph, these vectors will always have nonnegative entries.

-{Proposition \ref{prop:positive}} \begin{prop:positive} For any signed graph $G_\phi$, the set of valid configurations determined by the chip-firing pair $(L,M)$ is contained in the nonnegative orthant. \end{prop:positive}
+{Proposition \ref{prop:positive}} \begin{prop:positive} For any signed graph $G_\phi$ with chosen sink $q$, we have $S^+ \subset {\mathbb Z}^n_{\geq 0}$, so that the set of valid configurations determined by the chip-firing pair $(L,M)$ is contained in the nonnegative orthant. \end{prop:positive}

-We next investigate the critical configurations of signed graphs.
-In classical chip-firing, one has a number of results to efficiently detect whether a configuration is critical.
-For example, \cite[Theorem 2.6.3]{Klivans} says that a valid configuration $\vec{c}$ is critical if and only if the stabilization after firing the sink recovers $\vec{c}$.
-Furthermore, for a graph $G$, the `maximal critical' configuration $\vec{c}_{\text{max}}$ defined by $(\vec{c}_{\text{max}})_i = \deg(v_i) - 1$ provides a bijection between the critical and superstable configurations.
-In particular $\vec{c}_{\text{max}}$ is a valid critical configuration such that $\vec{c} \leq \vec{c}_{\text{max}}$ (componentwise) for any stable configuration $\vec{c}$.
-As shown in \cite{GuzKliMmatrices} these correspondences extend to the setting of chip-firing on $M$-matrices.